-The Problem With Saying ‘Never Again’
+Fukushima’s Earthquakes Show That Risk Is Inevitable

 Never again is a common refrain after traumatic disasters, but it’s also a hard promise to keep.
 Memories fade over time.
 But more important, societies change, and so do their risk calculations.
 Accepting risk is not itself a form of negligence; Japan needed domestic energy sources to power its economy in the decades after World War II, and nuclear-power plants near the coast became essential to the country’s growth.
 The problem at Fukushima—unlike at Onagawa—was that its designers and managers did not acknowledge or make provision for the risk they had undertaken, so the plant was unprepared when disaster struck.

 This was a dangerous omission.
 Events that threaten human life and safety do not strike at random, nor are they particularly rare.
+Indeed, an earthquake off the coast of Fukushima today left millions of people in Japan without power—and put residents on alert once again for potential tsunamis.
 All modern societies face environmental hazards; rely on complex, and in some cases dangerous, technologies; and link up to global trade and transportation networks that move pathogens as well as people.

 Onagawa’s strength was simple: The nuclear plant’s operators understood that failure was possible, perhaps even inevitable, so they committed themselves to failing safely.
 Like Fukushima Daiichi, Onagawa was located near the coast.
 But its designers had studied past tsunamis and built at an elevation several meters higher than that of its ill-fated counterpart.
 Long before the earthquake, Tohoku Electric had also required extensive emergency training and scenario planning, including for a massive tsunami, so Onagawa’s employees were ready to shut it down.
 Departing from the hierarchical norms of Japanese corporate culture, headquarters had delegated authority to the plant managers to react in the moment.
 Simply put, Onagawa’s employees had their act together.
 Fukushima’s owners had done far less to create a safety culture, and during the meltdown required leadership’s approval for every crisis decision.
 That doesn’t work in real time.